Paseo Hills History

 - Second Offense: Administrative Contact with Parent

-- Third Offense and beyond: Administrative/SRO Meeting will be held with parent to determine appropriate next steps.
+- Third Offense and beyond: Administrative Meeting will be held with parent to determine appropriate next steps.

 We appreciate your support to ensure all of our students arrive and dismiss safely and promptly.

 We look forward to a great school year!